 Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
 My apologies for the weird sentences and the funny mistakes that could have been generated during the process.
 If you can read French, click on the French flag below to access the original text:

-A few years ago, I was traveling lightly ...
-Today, in addition to the "normal" business, I collect photo material, a waterproof case for my Canon Eos 7D, two underwater flashes, and a complete diving equipment !
+A few years ago, I used to travel light...
+Today, in addition to the "normal" stuff, I'm packing some photo equipment, a waterproof housing for my Canon Eos 7D, two underwater flashes, as well as a complete diving gear!

-Precision: I am not sponsored by any of the brands I quote below, whether for photo equipment or diving.
-I equipped myself gradually, over the years, according to my needs and my budget.
+Precision: I am not sponsored by any of the brands I quote below, whether for photo or diving equipment.
+I have equipped myself progressively, over the years, according to my needs and my budget.

 My current photo equipment

 My SLR camera is the Canon Eos 7D, that I bought in 2010.
 It's been several years now that I use it, on land and under water.
 I am very happy.
 His only fault is to be a little heavy.

 I take it underwater, to make my underwater photos and videos, with the following complements :

 Yes, I'm carrying this whole little world around with me ! !
 Without forgetting, of course, all the chargers, batteries, cords, memory cards, etc. which are fine...

 My photo equipment before 2010 was much more modest...
 This compact, the Canon Powershot A95, accompanied me everywhere, for several years, before To dieIn 2009...
 I took it underwater for my underwater images, with the waterproof housing designed for this model: the WP-DC50.